 channels:history scope to retrieve a specific message in a channel.

 You'll need that message's

 ts value, which uniquely identifies it within a channel.
 You'll also need that channel's ID value.

 true for the

 inclusive parameter and setting the

 1, you'll receive exactly that message in return:

 The first step is making a typical HTTP request to the

-rtm.start method.
+rtm.connect method.
 Within that response, you'll find a

 url field beginning with the URI protocol